The public review process

 - An initial term of 50 years and two 25-year renewals;

-- The use of the approved $20 million of County bond funds for the Playhouse with completion of the capital project by 2022;
+- The use of the approved $20 million of County bond funds for the Playhouse;

 - GableStage’s track-record as an outstanding artistic organization and its competency as the selected theater operator for the Playhouse;

-- The potential of pursuing additional compatible development on the property (e.g., a parking garage and the restored ground-level retail in the historic front building) with the objective of generating additional revenues principally dedicated to ensure the viability and success of GableStage’s and FIU’s cultural and educational programming at the Playhouse;
+- The ability to pursue additional compatible development on the property (e.g., a parking garage and the restored ground-level retail in the historic front building) with the objective of generating additional revenues principally dedicated to ensure the viability and success of GableStage’s and FIU’s cultural and educational programming at the Playhouse; and

 - Miami-Dade County’s successful track record for working with non-profit cultural organizations to manage the County’s cultural facilities.